 The Context Service is part of the Live Assist for Microsoft Dynamics 365 SDK (Live Assist SDK).
-The Context Service allows bots to build contextual information about their engagements with visitors, so that it can be made available to Agent within the CRM when the chat is escalated.
-The Bot must collect the Context Data before sending it onto the Context Service.
+The Context Service allows bots to build contextual information about their engagements with visitors so that it can be made available to Agents within the CRM when the chat is escalated.
+The Bot must collect the Context Data before sending it to the Context Service.
 The Context Data collects asserted visitor details and information about the visitor's interaction on your website.

 The Context Data can also include a Chat Activity ID for a Chat Activity that the bot has created.
 When the chat is transferred to an agent the Chat Activity will be available to the agent and reporting systems within Dynamics CRM.

 The steps to implement the bot service are:

 - Step 1 — Create a Basic C# Bot

 - Step 2 — Import Live Assist Escalation SDK Code Changes